Homewood, Alabama

-Homewood is a city in southeastern Jefferson County, Alabama, United States.
-It is a suburb of Birmingham, located on the other side of Red Mountain due south of the city center.
-The population was 26,414 at the 2020 census.
+Homewood is a city located in southeastern Jefferson County, Alabama, United States.
+It is part of the Birmingham metropolitan area, it is located to the side of Red Mountain from Birmingham, due south of the city center.
+The population was estimated at 26,414 in the 2020 census.

 History

-Incorporation

 In 1955, Oak Grove was also annexed into Homewood.

-Civil rights era

 Homewood avoided the worst of the turmoil associated with the Civil Rights Movement and, more specifically, the Southern Christian Leadership Conference's 1963 Birmingham campaign.
-However, in September 1963, the Shades Valley Sun newspaper reported on a racially motivated bombing on Central Avenue in Rosedale.
+However, in September 1963, a racially motivated bombing in the Rosedale District.

 Hollywood

 Hollywood is a former town annexed into Homewood, Alabama, in 1929.

 Clyde Nelson began developing Hollywood Boulevard as a residential subdivision in 1926.
 He employed a sales force of 75, armed with the memorable slogan "Out of the Smoke Zone, Into the Ozone", to entice Birmingham residents over Red Mountain.
 Architect George P. Turner designed many of the new homes in the Spanish Colonial Revival architecture, which had become fashionably linked with the glamour of Hollywood, California in the early days of the motion picture industry there.
 Turner also nodded to the English Tudor style which was already widespread in Birmingham and over the mountain.

 The Hollywood Country Club on Lakeshore Drive (destroyed in 1984 by fire) and the American Legion Post 134 (originally Hollywood's Town Hall) were also built at this time.

-In order to support his new development, Nelson created the area's first autobus line and extended the first natural gas pipeline into Shades Valley.
+In order to support his new development, Nelson invented the area's first autobus line and extended the first natural gas pipeline into Shades Valley.

-Hollywood incorporated as a town on January 14, 1927 with Clarence Lloyd as its first and only mayor.
+Hollywood incorporated as a town on January 14, 1927, with Clarence Lloyd as its first and only mayor.
 The town was annexed into Homewood on October 14, 1929.
 The Great Depression virtually ended development of the subdivision.

 In 2002, the Hollywood Historic District was registered with the National Register of Historic Places, and is home to The American Institute of Architects (AIA)-nominated houses like 11 Bonita Drive.
 The listing includes 412 contributing buildings and one contributing site, over a 815 acre area.

+Government

+In September 2024, voters approved moving from a mayor-council form of government to a council–manager government.
+A mayor, who is directly elected by all voters, serves as the president of a council that includes four other members, one elected from each of four geographic wards.
+The change took effect in November 2025.

 Geography

-Homewood is located at (33.468306, -86.808146).
 According to the United States Census Bureau, the city has a total area of 8.31 sqmi, all land.

 The city, along with the rest of Jefferson County, lies atop iron, coal, and limestone deposits.

-Shades Creek, which is part of the Cahaba River system, runs through Homewood.
+Shades Creek, part of the Cahaba River system, runs through Homewood.